-Although its revenue has grown steadily in the last couple years, Public Storage has seen a declining market capitalization value since 2015, decreasing from about 43 billion U.S. dollars to about 36 billion dollars in 2017.
-In addition, the company’s debt has skyrocketed from 391 million dollars in 2016 to over 1.4 billion dollars in 2017.
-Public Storage’s debt to total assets ratio has grown from 2 percent in 2015 to about 4.4 percent in 2017.
+Although its revenue has grown steadily in the last couple years, Public Storage has seen a declining market capitalization value since 2015, decreasing from about 43 billion U.S. dollars to about 35 billion dollars in 2018.
+In addition, the company’s debt has skyrocketed from 391 million dollars in 2016 to over 1.4 billion dollars in 2018.
+Public Storage’s debt to total assets ratio has grown from two percent in 2015 to about four percent in 2018.

 Founded in 1977 in Billings, Montana, Extra Space Storage is now the second largest self-storage company in the United States.
-In contrast to Public Storage, Extra Space Storage has seen a relatively stable market capitalization value over the last several years, combined with a rapidly growing net income.
-However, the company’s debt has also ballooned to over 4.5 billion dollars as of 2017.
+In contrast to Public Storage, Extra Space Storage has seen a relatively stable market capitalization value over the last several years.
+However, the company’s debt had ballooned to over 4.5 billion dollars as of 2017.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.